Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     | fwPolicyRegion     | `<AzureRegion>` |
     | rgName             | `<yourRGname>` |

-    > **Note**
-    > Location is where the managed service > identity for this policy assignment will be created.
+    f.
+Commit changes to your feature branch and create a pull request.

     g.
-Save the `Microsoft.Management-managementGroups_ES.parameters.json` file, commit changes to your feature branch and create a pull request.

-    h.
 Wait for deployment to succeed and merge pull request to **main** branch. **Feature** branch can be deleted after the successful merge.
 After a successful deployment, a VWAN and Firewall Policy resources will be created in your Azure subscription:

     ![_Figure_](./media/wt-3.3-4.png)